mrocklin/thesis/introduction.md

 In a scientific context modular design encourages growth and reuse at the cost of tight integration between domains.
 Historically scientific computing was a practice of a few highly trained numerical analysts who pushed maximum performance out of specialized hardware.
 In this context modular design inhibits high level information from influencing low-level design decisions, substantially limiting performance.
 High performance remains a priority today but the problems and hardware have both grown in complexity and the distribution of skills of scientific programmers has broadened substantialy.
 As the problem size exceeds the capacity of individual researchers the benefits of modular design begin to outweigh the performance drawbacks.

-*Trends towards multidisciplinary solutions and heterogeneous architecture motivate the increased use of modularity and composability in scientific software.
+*Increasing complexity in scientific computing motivates the increased use of modularity and composability in scientific software.
 Substantial unclaimed efficiencies exist in both programmer and execution time across a wide range of problem scales.*

 The Existing Scientific Software Stack
 --------------------------------------